 This course will develop the fundamental skills acquired in the Pharmacotherapy course series and provide an in-depth training at managing various anticoagulation treatments and related diseases.
 The course will offer additional training focused on all areas of practice including both acute and ambulatory care.
-Prerequisite: Successful completion of Pharmacotherapy I and II; Good standing as a 3rd year student in the professional program
+Prerequisite: Successful completion of Pharmacotherapy I and II; must be enrolled in the 3rd Professional year and be in good academic standing